-Over the past 30 years, our society has grown increasingly aware of the way language shapes attitudes.
-Because of this, many readers -- both men and women -- are bothered by sexist language.

-Fortunately, many easy, elegant nonsexist writing strategies are available to you.
-It's worth your time to learn these strategies in order to avoid accidentally offending your readers.
+Our society is growing increasingly aware of the way language shapes attitudes.
+Because of this, many readers-both men and women-are bothered by sexist language.
+Fortunately, many easy, nonsexist writing strategies are available to you.
+It's worth your time to learn these strategies in order to avoid accidentally offending your readers or any authors you may be citing.

 1. Avoid using he and him as all-purpose pronouns to refer to people in general.
 (Of course, if you're writing about a particular male person, use male pronouns.)
+MLA, APA, and Merriam-Webster endorse the use of "they" as both a plural and a singular pronoun.
+Using "they" can often be useful if you aren't sure of the gender of the person you're referring to or want to ensure your writing remains neutral.

-Instead of: Every executive expects his bonus
+Instead of: Every executive expects his bonus.